 - Loss of appetite

-Most often, these symptoms are not due to cancer.
-Other health problems can cause some of these symptoms.
-Anyone with such symptoms should see a doctor to be diagnosed and treated as early as possible.
+Having these symptoms does not mean that someone has lymphoma.
+In fact, most times these symptoms are not due to cancer.
+However, anyone with such symptoms should see a doctor to be diagnosed appropriately and treated if needed.

 How is Diagnosis made?

 A biopsy of the affected lymph glands is essential for the diagnosis of lymphoma.
 This can be in the form of an incision biopsy (small piece of lymph node tissue) or excision biopsy (removal of one entire lymph node).
 Fine needle aspiration alone (where a needle is inserted into the affected lymph gland to draw cells out for examination) should not be used for diagnosing lymphoma.
 The biopsy tissue obtained is subjected to special stains that allow accurate classification of the lymphoma type.

 Once the diagnosis of Non-Hodgkin’s Lymphoma is confirmed, a staging assessment has to be done.
 Staging refers to the extent of the lymphoma in the body.
 This often carries prognostic significance and is very useful to help develop treatment plans for the patient.
 There are 4 stages (Stage I to IV) as well as a A or B category.
 The various stages are as follows:

 Treatment may involve any of the following modalities, chemotherapy, radiotherapy, immunotherapy and stem cell transplant.
 Very often, it is likely a combination of 2 or more of the above modalities.
 This is dependent on the subtype of lymphoma and various prognostic features of the lymphoma.